 In January 2020, we entered into a contract with The Leukemia & Lymphoma Society (LLS) to be part of an ongoing national AML master clinical trial called the 'Beat AML Master Clinical Trial.'
 The Beat AML Master Clinical Trial provides access to leading academic cancer centers and allows us to study APVO436 in a front-line AML setting.
-Our purchase obligation for the Beat AML Master Clinical Trial totals \$8.1 million over the next three years, with payments anticipated to begin in 2021.
-We note that the Clinical Trial Participation Agreement contains a termination for convenience clause where we may terminate the agreement with 180 days prior written notice.
+Once we begin participation in the Beat AML Master Clinical Trial, our purchase obligation for the Beat AML Master Clinical Trial may total up to \$8.1 million over four years.
+As of December 31, 2021, we have not begun participation in the Beat AML Master Clinical Trial and we do not currently intend to participate under the current trial design.
+The Clinical Trial Participation Agreement contains a termination for convenience clause where we may terminate the agreement with 180 days prior written notice.
+We may re-assess our participation in the master clinical trial as Part 2 (expansion phase) of our Phase 1b APVO436 clinical trial progresses.

 On August 5, 2020, we entered into a new Credit and Security Agreement (Credit Agreement), with MidCap Financial.
 The Credit Agreement provided us with up to \$25 million of available borrowing capacity.
 The MidCap Financial loan has a 48 month term, is interest-only for the first 18 months, with straight-line amortization for the remaining 30 months and bears interest at a rate of one month LIBOR plus 6.25% per annum, subject to a 1.50% LIBOR floor and a 2.50% LIBOR cap.
-Additionally, on March 30, 2021, we amended our Credit Agreement with MidCap Financial and used \$10 million of the proceeds received from the Royalty Purchase Agreement with HCR to pay down the outstanding principal under this agreement from \$25 million to \$15 million.
+On March 30, 2021, we amended our Credit Agreement with MidCap Financial and used \$10 million of the proceeds received from the Royalty Purchase Agreement with HCR to pay down the outstanding principal under this agreement from \$25 million to \$15 million.
+Additionally, the Company will use the \$10 million milestone payment received on March 8, 2022, pursuant to our Royalty Purchase Agreement with HCR to pay down the outstanding principal down to \$5 million.
+The Company's Credit Agreement currently references LIBOR.
+The United Kingdom's Financial Conduct Authority (FCA), which regulates LIBOR, phased out one-week and two-month US Dollar LIBOR settings on December 31, 2021.
+All other US Dollar LIBOR settings, including the overnight, one-month, three-month, six-month and twelve-month, will be phased out on June 30, 2023.
+It is unclear if at that time LIBOR will cease to exist or if new methods of calculating LIBOR will be established such that it continues to exist after 2023.
+Our Credit Agreement with MidCap Financial currently references one-month LIBOR and also provides that we may amend the Credit Agreement to reflect an alternative rate of interest upon the phase out of LIBOR.